 - overtime pay,

 - wrongful deductions from paychecks.

-Workers have 4 years to file claims that allege a violation of a written contract.
+You have 4 years to file claims that allege a violation of a written contract.

 Failing to file the claim within the allotted amount of time will mean that the case can be easily dismissed.
 Even strong wage claims that are filed too late will lose.
 All that the employer has to do is point to the applicable statute of limitations.

 Only wage claims can be filed online with the Department.
 The online filing portal is not for any of the following claims under California wage and employment law:

 - claims made under the Private Attorney General Act (PAGA),